wn-doolittle/caliper-java/README.md

 IMS Global caliper-java
 ==============
-Note: THESE MATERIALS ARE FOR IMS CONTRIBUTING MEMBERS ONLY.
+NOTE: THESE MATERIALS ARE FOR IMS CONTRIBUTING MEMBERS ONLY.
+THEY MAY NOT BE RELEASED UNTIL APPROVED BY IMS GLOBAL.

 caliper-java is a java client for the IMS Global Caliper Analytics™ Sensor API